THINK Neurology for Kids

 According to the American Academy of Pediatrics (AAP), children need anywhere from 8-16 hours of sleep a night, depending on their age.
 Adequate rest is essential for normal growth and development.
-If your child is struggling to sleep at night, the pediatric neurology team at THINK Neurology for Kids, with office locations in The Woodlands, Katy, and Cypress, Texas, specializes in sleep medicine and can diagnose the cause of the sleep issue and develop an effective treatment plan.
+If your child is struggling to sleep at night, the pediatric neurology team at THINK Neurology for Kids, with office locations in The Woodlands, Katy, Sugar Land, and Cypress, Texas, specializes in sleep medicine and can diagnose the cause of the sleep issue and develop an effective treatment plan.
 To schedule an appointment within a few days, not weeks or months, call the office nearest you or use the online booking button today.

 Sleep is important for children because of the health benefits they experience when getting an adequate amount of sleep.
 These benefits include improved: